MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_checkcounter.md

 </table>

-#### - pActiveCounters [out]
+#### - pDescription [out]

-A pointer to a variable that receives the number of simultaneously active counters that are allocated for the creation of the counter identifier that <i>Query</i> identifies.
+A pointer that the driver returns a NULL-terminated string to that contains the description of what the counter identifier measures.

 #### - pName [out]